russell-d/NewsWebApplication/README.md

  - [Ubuntu](https://ubuntu.com/)

 ## Launching Web App
 To launch this application **locally**, you need to have Flask, Python, and the NewsAPI installed.
 Then you can run the init. py file.
 This should give give you a local URL to use to view it.
-Otherwise, this application is already launched on a Linux server using Ubuntu.
+Otherwise, this application is already launched on a Linux server using Ubuntu. **IMPORTANT: API KEY IS NOT INSIDE PYTHON FILE.
+MUST NEED OWN API KEY.**
+**For Capital One: if web page is down, you may run locally. (python file needs API key) **

 ## How It Works